LBHB/NEMS0/README.md

 source ~/.bashrc
 ```

-We have found that Python 3 distributions compiled with the Intel MKL libraries are about twice as the default Python implementations that come installed on many linux machines.
+We have found that Python 3 distributions compiled with the Intel MKL libraries are about twice as fast as the default Python implementations that come installed on many linux machines.
 Please see our basic [conda installation instructions](docs/conda.md) if you would like to set up a python environment like the way that we do.

 NOTE: Regardless of which Python distribution you choose to use, NEMS is designed to use Python 3.
 Backwards compatibility with Python 2 is untested and unsupported.